-Psilocybin-containing mushrooms grow abundantly across all of the continents of the world, aside from Antarctica.
-But, despite the growing evidence of their beneficial effects, they are mostly illegal—but times are changing.
-Magic mushrooms may not be legal, but more places are beginning to rethink their policy approach to psychedelic fungi.
+Psilocybin-containing mushrooms grow abundantly across all of the world’s continents, aside from Antarctica.
+Despite the growing evidence of their beneficial effects, they are primarily illegal—but times are changing.
+Magic mushrooms may not be legal in most places, but more cities and regions are beginning to rethink their policy approach to psychedelic fungi.

 Developments are happening apace, he adds.
 “The Caribbean island chain St Vincent and the Grenadines is poised to be the epicenter of psychedelic innovation.
 They recognize this new industrious market.
 They have implemented a quick and reactive regulatory framework for the psychedelic industry to flourish.
 In 2022, they fully legalized the production, sale, and transport of all naturally occurring psychedelics—though companies will have to work with a small group of state-favored firms.”

 Psilocybin, the primary psychoactive compound in magic mushrooms, is still a federally controlled Schedule I drug.
 Schedule I classification means that, in the eyes of federal regulation, psilocybin mushrooms have no medically accepted use and carry a high potential for abuse.
 But FDA-approved trials for the designated breakthrough therapy continue apace for use in major depressive disorder and treatment-resistant depression, and psilocybin may be available through doctor’s prescription by 2025.
 And it’s worth mentioning: it is not an offense for magic mushrooms to grow on your land; it would be impossible to preclude the natural process.